sSelmann/Story_protocol/monitoring/story_metrics.md

 *cometbft_consensus_byzantine_validators_power*

 This metric indicates the total voting power of validators that have attempted to double-sign.
 It’s important for assessing the potential impact of byzantine activities on network consensus.
 A higher value could signal a significant threat to the network’s stability.
-Value: total power of byzantine validators
+Value: total power of byzantine validators.
 ![image](https://github.com/user-attachments/assets/ec6d6d71-aebd-45e0-b72e-4e669c113f9c)

 ## Byzantine Validators